The Price of Water (A Babushka Short Story)

 “You really think we can pull it off?”

 Mina smiled.
-“It’s either that, or we wait around for Bekov to figure out that his precious node is a glorified paperweight, and then who knows what he’ll do to us.”
+“It’s either that, or we wait around for Bekov to figure out that his precious computer system is a glorified paperweight, and then who knows what he’ll do to us.”

 Lev knew they didn’t have a better option.
 As much as he hated leaving any technical challenge unfinished—a part of him wondering if maybe, just maybe, gaining access to the IPFS here, despite how impossible it looked on paper, might accelerate his own plans—he had to accept reality.